gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 #  IANA Considerations

+## TLS Exporter Label

-   IANA added a value to the TLS Exporter Label registry as described in
+RFC 6083 defined a TLS Exporter Label registry as described in
 {{RFC5705}}.
-The label is "EXPORTER_DTLS_OVER_SCTP".
+IANA is requested to update the reference for the label "EXPORTER_DTLS_OVER_SCTP" to this specification.

+## SCTP Parameter

+IANA is requested to register a new SCTP parameter "DTLS-support".

 #  Security Considerations